 - Recruiting participants for research: Access to Cornell Campus Constituencies for Research Purposes

-- Does Your Project Require an Application to the Cornell IRB Office?
+- Does your project require an application to the Cornell IRB office?: IRB Decision Tree

 - University registrar’s guidelines for the use of student data in research